-In addition, special restrictions limiting earnings to \$1,020 per month in 2021, exclusive of disability-related work expenses, apply to disabled railroad retirement employee annuitants.
-In 2022, this amount rises to \$1,050.
+In addition, special restrictions limiting earnings to \$1,210 per month in 2024, exclusive of disability-related work expenses, apply to disabled railroad retirement employee annuitants.
 These disability work restrictions apply until the disabled employee annuitant attains full retirement age which, as stated earlier, ranges from age 66 to age 67, depending on the year of birth.
 These work restrictions apply even if the annuitant has 30 years of railroad service.
 Also, a disabled employee annuitant who works for his or her last pre-retirement nonrailroad employer would be subject to the additional earnings deduction that applies in these cases.

-5. What effect does railroad work have on an annuity?
+6. What effect does railroad work have on an annuity?

-No railroad retirement annuity is payable for any month in which an employee, spouse or survivor annuitant performs compensated service for a railroad or railroad union.
+A railroad retirement annuity is not payable for any month in which an employee, spouse or survivor annuitant performs compensated service for a railroad or railroad union.
 This includes local lodge compensation for more than \$24.99 in a calendar month, and work by a local lodge or division secretary collecting insurance premiums, regardless of the amount of salary.

-6. What should be done when a railroad retirement annuitant dies?
+7. What should be done when a railroad retirement annuitant dies?

-An RRB field office should be notified immediately upon the death of any retirement or survivor annuitant.
+An RRB field office should be notified immediately upon the death of any railroad retirement or survivor annuitant.
 Payment of a railroad retirement annuity stops upon an annuitant's death and the annuity is not payable for any day in the month of death.
 This is true regardless of how late in the month death occurs and there is no provision for prorating such a payment.
 Any payments received after the annuitant's death must be returned.
 The sooner the RRB is notified, the less chance there is of payments continuing and an overpayment accruing.
-The RRB would also determine whether any survivor benefits due are payable by the RRB or the Social Security Administration.
+The RRB would also determine whether any survivor benefits due are payable by the RRB or SSA.

-7. What are some other events that can affect payments to auxiliary beneficiaries, such as spouses, divorced spouses, and widow(er)s?
+8. What are other events that can affect payments to auxiliary annuitants, such as spouses, divorced spouses, and widow(er)s?

-A spouse or divorced spouse must immediately notify an RRB field office if the railroad employee upon whose service the annuity is based dies.
-A spouse must notify the RRB if her or his marriage to the railroad employee ends in divorce or annulment and a widow(er) or divorced spouse must notify the RRB if she or he remarries.
+In addition to being responsible for immediately notifying an RRB field office if the railroad employee upon whose service the annuity is based dies, a spouse annuitant must notify the RRB if her or his marriage to the railroad employee ends in divorce or annulment and a widow(er) or divorced spouse annuitant must notify the RRB if she or he remarries.

-Also, benefits paid to spouses, widow(er)s and surviving divorced spouses that are based on the beneficiary caring for the employee's unmarried child are normally terminated by the RRB when the child attains age 18 (age 16 for a surviving divorced spouse) or if a disabled child over age 18 (age 16 for a surviving divorced spouse) recovers from the disability.
-Therefore, the RRB must be notified if the child leaves the beneficiary's care or marries.
+Also, annuities paid to spouses, widow(er)s and surviving divorced spouses that are based on the annuitant caring for the employee's unmarried child are normally terminated by the RRB when the child attains age 18 (age 16 for a surviving divorced spouse) or if a disabled child over age 18 (age 16 for a surviving divorced spouse) recovers from the disability.
+Therefore, the RRB must be notified if the child leaves the annuitant's care or marries.

-Benefits are also payable to an unmarried child age 18 in full-time attendance at an elementary or secondary school or in approved home schooling until the student attains age 19, or the end of the school term in progress when the student attains age 19.
-(In most cases where a student attains age 19 during the school term, benefits are limited to the two months following the month age 19 is attained.)
-These benefits will be terminated earlier if the student marries, graduates, or ceases full-time attendance.
+Annuities are also payable to an unmarried child age 18 in full-time attendance at an elementary or secondary school or in approved home schooling until the student attains age 19, or the end of the school term in progress when the student attains age 19.
+(In most cases where a student attains age 19 during the school term, annuities are limited to the two months following the month age 19 is attained.)
+These annuities will be terminated earlier if the student marries, graduates, or ceases full-time attendance.
 Therefore, the RRB must be notified promptly to prevent an overpayment.

-8. Can an annuitant contest a decision that he or she has been overpaid?
+9. Can an annuitant contest a decision that he or she has been overpaid?